 • IOS—Cisco's SIP Gateway

-• Cisco-Board70—Cisco Webex Board series 70
+• Cisco-Board 70—Cisco Webex Board series 70

 • ATA192-XX—Cisco ATA 192 Analog Telephone Adapter

-• DBS-210-3PC—Cisco IP DECT Base Station 210 Series, etc.
+• DBS-210-3PC—Cisco IP DECT Base Station 210 Series, and so on.

 Answered